Praneet9/Representation-Learning-for-Information-Extraction/README.md

 ```
 ```
 #### STEP 3: Extract Candidates
+Modify the [extract_candidates.py](utils/extract_candidates.py) based on your dataset and classes.
+* Invoice numbers : Use Regular Expressions to extract the candidates for invoice number (Ex.
+221233,1041-553337)

+* Amounts : Use Regular Expressions to extract the candidates for total amount (Ex. $222.32, $1200.44)
+* Dates : Use the [dateparser](https://github.com/scrapinghub/dateparser) to extract the candidates for invoice date
 ```
+from dateparser.search import search_dates
+search_dates(all_text)
 ```

 #### STEP 4: Define dataset split and update config
 ```
 ```